What is toxoplasmosis?

 Toxoplasmosis often causes flulike symptoms, swollen lymph glands, or muscle aches and pains that last for a few days to several weeks.
 Pregnant people can be tested to see if they have an antibody to the illness.
 Fetal testing may include ultrasound and testing of amniotic fluid or cord blood.
 Treatment may include antibiotics.

 The CDC advises the below to help prevent toxoplasmosis:

 Wear gloves when you garden or do anything outdoors that involves handling soil.
 Cats may pass the parasite in their feces.
 They often use gardens and sandboxes as litter boxes.
 Wash your hands well with soap and warm water after outdoor activities.
 Wash your hands very well before you eat or prepare any food.

 Cook all meat fully.
-This means until it is no longer pink in the center or until the juices run clear.
-Do not sample meat before it is fully cooked.
+This means until it's no longer pink in the center or until the juices run clear.
+Don't sample meat before it is fully cooked.